 Kawecki grew interested in disability when he was diagnosed with high-functioning Autism at the age of 15.
 Kawecki loves to write poetry.
 His favorite poets are Allen Ginsberg, Ruth Forman, Mary Oliver, and Michael Ondaatje.
 He loves to spend time outdoors hiking with others.
 Kawecki is a fan of Alternative-Rock from the 80s and 90s.
 His favorite bands are the Pixies and Radiohead.
 Kawecki practices mindfulness and believes it is a powerful tool for activating kindness, compassion, and open-mindedness in human beings.
 Kawecki believes that the key to overcoming discrimination lies ultimately in addressing our own insecurities rather than the people who live around us.

-As a Communications Fellow at RespectAbility, he gathers information and writes articles about people who have contributed to the disabled community to spread their accomplishment through our website and social media.
+As a Communications Apprentice at RespectAbility, he gathered information and wrote articles about people who have contributed to the disabled community to spread their accomplishment through our website and social media.

 Kawecki wrote two pieces during the 2018 Summer Fellowship.
 Check them out on our website:

 - Doreen Thomas of the T. Howard Foundation on Promoting Diversity in Media, “Difference” Empowers (July 26, 2018)

 - Fighting Implicit Bias Through Film and Television (September 17, 2018)

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 - ENTERTAINMENT AND NEWS MEDIA